Calling all Portland crafters!

 For all of us who can appreciate our city’s artistic creativity, but prefer to craft from home, I’ve gathered a list of five Portland fabric and craft stores you need to visit.

 For its mission and prices, this place tops the chart as a crafting gem in Portland.
-As you might have guessed by the name, SCRAP is all about reusing unwanted crafting supplies all while providing educational programs and inexpensive supplies to the community.
+As you might have guessed by the name, SCRAP PDX is all about reusing unwanted crafting supplies while providing educational programs and inexpensive supplies to the community.
 This is the only place in town where you can get craft supplies for the change in your pocket.

 From yarn to scrapbooking supplies to paint brushes, SCRAP has it all.
 Half the fun is searching through the rubber bins looking for the perfect gift wrap, stamp or embroidery floss.

-My last point of praise is their weekly crafting classes, offered at the store and other fun locations around town.
+My last point of praise is their weekly crafting classes.
 Consider attending an upcoming Crafternoon.

 Make SCRAP the first stop on your list when you’re looking to replenish your craft supplies.
 While you’re at it, bring some items to donate.
 SCRAP PDX is at 1736 SW Alder St. in Portland.